-Resources for Teaching and Research
+Resources for Teaching, Research, and Writing

 A cultural and physical geography of the Himalayas by Barry Bishop and Shiba Chatterjee